AntonAvst/vcf-ctp/README.md

 16. **Drive as single source of truth** — all structured data lives on Google Drive (`thesis_google_drive:vcf_ctp_data`).
 Local disk is a write buffer only. drive_manager.py enforces this via dirty flags that block read scripts from running against stale Drive data.
 17. **Collar CSVs auto-discovered by time window** — reconcile.py and track_and_dump.py call `load_collar_data()` which lists Drive's `collar_data/`, parses `s/e` timestamps from canonical filenames, and merges all overlapping files.
 No `--kinetics` argument needed in normal operation.
 18. **Batch processing with single model load** — track_and_dump.py accepts a directory as `--source`.
 Models and DB are loaded once; `process_video()` is called per file.
 A `processing_log.csv` on Drive records every video processed, its outcome, and performance metrics.
+19. **Pluggable calving ledger adapters** — each farm's ledger format is parsed by a dedicated `BaseAdapter` subclass.
+Farm-specific column names, date formats, language of outcome values, and derivation rules are fully isolated in the adapter.
+The orchestrator (`calving_ledger_ingest.py`) only calls `parse()`.
+Adding a new farm = one new file in `adapters/`, zero changes elsewhere.
+20. **Calving features split from ground truth** — `calving_ledger` holds only the label (outcome + identity + datetime). `calving_features` holds all model input features keyed on `event_id`.
+The two tables evolve independently: new farms can introduce new feature columns via auto-migration without touching existing rows or code.

 ---